 - Ohlone College Address: 43600 Mission Boulevard, Fremont, California 94539

+After completing the FAFSA online, your Student Aid Report (SAR) will be available for you to view and print.
 Verify that all the information on the SAR is correct.
-If the information on the SAR is not correct, either make the correction online at http://www.fafsa.ed.gov or submit the SAR with corrections needed to the Financial Aid Office (if your award has already been processed).
+If the information on the SAR is not correct, make the correction online at www.fafsa.ed.gov.
+If you used the IRS DRT, do not make any changes to the income information.

 A special word for students who were or are in foster care, under the care of the court system or have been living on your own without parents: Pay close attention to the Student Dependency questions on the FAFSA.
 If you do not have parents or parent financial information, please call us to help you answer these questions.